-(ii) Reaction with a base: Like mineral acids, ethanoic acid reacts with a base such as sodium hydroxide to give a salt (sodium ethanoate or commonly called sodium acetate) and water:
+(ii) Reaction with a base : Like mineral acids, ethanoic acid reacts with a base such as sodium hydroxide to give a salt (sodium ethanoate or commonly called sodium acetate) and water.
+This reaction is known as saponification because it is used in the preparation of soap.

-NaOH + CH2COOH → CH2COONa + H2O

-How does ethanoic acid react with carbonates and hydrogenearbonates?
+NaOH+CH3COOH \longrightarrow CH3COONa+H2O How does ethanoic acid react with carbonates and hydrogen carbonates?
 Let us perform an activity to find out.

-- Set up the apparatus as shown in Chapter 2, Activity 2.5. - Take a spatula full of sodium carbonate in a test tube and add 2 mL of dilute ethanoic acid. - What do you observe? - Pass the gas produced through freshly prepared lime-water.
-What do you observe? - Can the gas produced by the reaction between ethanoic acid and sodium carbonate be identified by this test? - Repeat this Activity with sodium hydrogencarbonate instead of sodium carbonate. - (iii) Reaction with carbonates and hydrogencarbonates: Ethanoic acid reacts with carbonates and hydrogencarbonates to give rise to a salt, carbon dioxide and water.
+- Set up the apparatus as shown in Chapter 10, Activity 10.5. - Take a spatula full of sodium carbonate in a test tube and add 2ml of dilute ethanoic acid. - What do you observe? - Pass the gas produced through freshly prepared lime- water.
+What do you observe?
+Can the gas produced by the reaction between ethanoic acid and sodium carbonate be identified by this test? - Repeat this activity with sodium hydrogen carbonate instead of sodium carbonate.

+(iii) Reaction with carbonates and hydrogen carbonates: Ethanoic acid reacts with carbonates and hydrogencarbonates to give rise to a salt, carbon dioxide and water.
 The salt produced is commonly called sodium acetate.